-Diego Cándano Laris is a Nonresident Fellow with the Nuclear Safeguards program.
+Diego Cándano Laris was a Nonresident Fellow with the Nuclear Safeguards program.
 He focuses on non-proliferation and strategic trade issues.
 He chaired the Consultative Group of the Nuclear Suppliers Group (NSG) between 2017 and 2019.
 The Consultative Group is tasked to hold consultations on issues associated with the NSG Guidelines on nuclear supply and its technical annexes or control lists.
 During these two years the NSG made substantive progress on a wide range of issues as reported in the Jūrmala and Nur-Sultan Public Statements.

 Mr. Cándano represented Mexico in the NSG and the Wassenaar Arrangement after Mexico joined these two export control regimes and has been a regular speaker in seminars and workshops on export controls, including activities by the State Department EXBS Program, the EU P2P Export Control Programme, and other national export control outreach projects.
 He has also participated in several seminars on nuclear safeguards, including the IAEA Safeguards Symposium and several meetings of the European Safeguards Research and Development Association (ESARDA).
 Since June 2019 he supports the work of the current Chair of the NSG Consultative Group.